 We make claiming compensation for Skywest Airlines flight delays as easy as possible.
-Our compensation check tool, together with our air passenger rights experts, will confirm your delay time, and make sure there are no extraordinary circumstances which impact your eligibility.
+Our free Compensation Calculator, together with our air passenger rights experts, will confirm your delay time, and make sure there are no extraordinary circumstances which impact your eligibility.
 You can usually claim for flights from as far back as 3 years ago.

-If there's any Skywest Airlines flight cancellation less than 14 days before the flight was due to depart from a UK or EU airport, passengers may be eligible for Skywest Airlines flight cancellation compensation, up to £520 per person.
+Passengers due to depart from a European airport are always entitled to a full refund if their flight is canceled and Skywest Airlines can't offer an acceptable replacement.
+Additionally, for any Skywest Airlines flight cancellation less than 14 days before the flight, passengers may also be eligible for Skywest Airlines flight cancellation compensation, up to £520 per person.

 That's unless there were some kind of extraordinary circumstances which gave Skywest Airlines no choice but to cancel the flight.
 The law accepts that airlines should only pay compensation when they are at fault — but they must still ensure passengers reach their final destination or get a full refund for the flight.

 Airlines like Skywest Airlines also don't need to pay compensation if they're able to offer an alternative flight that arrives at a very similar time to the original one.
 The specific time limits are included in our flight cancellation compensation guide.

 Even though Skywest Airlines is not a European airline, they always comply with European laws every time they depart from a European airport.
 That means passengers flying out of a European airport with Skywest Airlines are protected by EC 261, one of the world's most comprehensive air passenger rights laws.